 4. Individuals directly connected with the production, exhibition or distribution of films presented in the various competitive sections may not sit in the respective jury.

-1. Submissions must be completed online via www.indielisboa.com/submissions or https://filmfreeway.com/IndieLisboa no later than January 12th 2020.
+1. Submissions must be completed online via https://filmfreeway.com/IndieLisboa no later than January 13th 2021.

 3. If relevant, please indicate if the submission is a work in progress.

-4. If the film is selected you should send to email@example.com, immediately after the communication of the selection, the following elements:
+4. In case the film is selected the following elements must be sent to firstname.lastname@example.org, immediately after the communication of the selection:

-Until March 31st 2020 you should send to IndieLisboa International Film Festival, Casa do Cinema, Rua da Rosa, 2º– 1200-385 Lisboa, Portugal the following elements:
+Until March 31st 2021 the following elements must be sent to IndieLisboa International Film Festival, Casa do Cinema, Rua da Rosa, 2º– 1200-385 Lisboa, Portugal

--screening copy with English subtitles (on the requested format), except films selected for IndieJunior (which will need an exhibition copy without subtitles).
+-screening copy (of the requested format) with English subtitles with the exception for films selected for IndieJunior that need to deliver an exhibition copy without subtitles.

 -technical info of the screening copy